Wearable technology

-Wearable technology is any technology that is designed to be used while worn.
-Common types of wearable technology include smartwatches and smartglasses.
+Wearable technology is a category of small electronic and mobile devices with wireless communications capability designed to be worn on the human body and are incorporated into gadgets, accessories, or clothes.
+Common types of wearable technology include smartwatches, fitness trackers, and smartglasses.
 Wearable electronic devices are often close to or on the surface of the skin, where they detect, analyze, and transmit information such as vital signs, and/or ambient data and which allow in some cases immediate biofeedback to the wearer.
+Wearable devices collect vast amounts of data from users making use of different behavioral and physiological sensors, which monitor their health status and activity levels.
+Wrist-worn devices include smartwatches with a touchscreen display, while wristbands are mainly used for fitness tracking but do not contain a touchscreen display.

-Wearable devices such as activity trackers are an example of the Internet of Things, since "things" such as electronics, software, sensors, and connectivity are effectors that enable objects to exchange data (including data quality) through the internet with a manufacturer, operator, and/or other connected devices, without requiring human intervention.
+Wearable devices such as activity trackers are an example of the Internet of things, since "things" such as electronics, software, sensors, and connectivity are effectors that enable objects to exchange data (including data quality) through the internet with a manufacturer, operator, and/or other connected devices, without requiring human intervention.
+Wearable technology offers a wide range of possible uses, from communication and entertainment to improving health and fitness, however, there are worries about privacy and security because wearable devices have the ability to collect personal data.

 Wearable technology has a variety of use cases which is growing as the technology is developed and the market expands.
+It can be used to encourage individuals to be more active and improve their lifestyle choices.
+Healthy behavior is encouraged by tracking activity levels and providing useful feedback to enable goal setting.
+This can be shared with interested stakeholders such as healthcare providers.
 Wearables are popular in consumer electronics, most commonly in the form factors of smartwatches, smart rings, and implants.
 Apart from commercial uses, wearable technology is being incorporated into navigation systems, advanced textiles (e-textiles), and healthcare.
 As wearable technology is being proposed for use in critical applications, like other technology, it is vetted for its reliability and security properties.